helander/elvira/README.md

 The first two of these operations are targeted towards the Controller, and this is the reason for the Controller being a pipewire node.
 The remaining operations are targeted towards a specifc Engine and addressed to the Engine's pipewire node.
 (Some of these commands do not exist in the currently available codebase, but they will be in the near future).

 <img src="./elvira.svg">

+One of the key aspects of hosting an lv2 host function in a pipewire environment, is the mapping between the lv2 ports of the plugin instances and the ports of the pipewire nodes.
+On some type of ports, namely Audio ports, this mapping is very easy to achieve, mostly due to similar semantics and implementation strategies.

+For other ports, like the lv2 Control ports, there is really no correspondence to any pipewire port type.
+Luckily, for many cases it is enough to manages this via the command mention above, to assign values to control ports.

+The pipewire Control ports are similar in nature to the lv2 Atom ports.
+This is especially true for carrying of Midi messages. .........